Home

 Broomberg & Chanarin - Everything was Beautiful and Nothing Hurt

-Everything was Beautiful and Nothing Hurt Adam Broomberg (ZA, °1970) and Oliver Chanarin (UK, °1971) have been working collaboratively for 17 years.
+Adam Broomberg (ZA, °1970) and Oliver Chanarin (UK, °1971) have been working collaboratively for 17 years.
 This is the first comprehensive survey of their practice, beginning with their first work, a commissioned painting of a Hutu and a Tutsi and ends with their most recent series, produced with 3D facial recognition software.

 Rinko Kawauchi

 Japanese photographer Rinko Kawauchi (JP, °1972) is not confined by space and time.
 She plays with universal memories and references.
-The pure colours and compositions seek the essence of the world: elements of nature, the cycle of life, the perennial and the transitory, departing from a Japanese sensibility and developing a style which already bears her name
+The pure colours and compositions seek the essence of the world: elements of nature, the cycle of life, the perennial and the transitory, departing from a Japanese sensibility and developing a style which already bears her name.

 In 1950 Ed van der Elsken (Netherlands, 1925 - 1990) leaves for Paris, where he finds his peers in Saint Germain des Prés, amongst a group of bohemians.
 Unknowingly, he keeps a photographic diary of their comings and goings.
 He is particularly fascinated by the red-haired Vali Myers.
 In his photos he captures the essence of the younger generation during the existentialist post-war era.